chem454/chem454.github.io/docs/course-information/syllabus.md

 Computers, and more recently sensors and microcontrollers, have become an integral part of the experimental chemistry and physics laboratories.
 This course provides an introduction to methods of using computers and off-the-shelf electronic components to interface with common laboratory equipment.
 Topics covered include basic analog electronics (RC circuits and op-amps), serial communication, microcontroller usage and programming, graphic user interface (GUI) creation, and data acquisition.
 This course is cross-listed with PHYS 454 and CHEM 554.

 The goal of this course is to help you develop a practical understanding of electronics and programming so that you will be better able to setup, troubleshoot, construct, and utilize scientific equipment; it is NOT designed to help you become an electrical engineer.
-This course is self-contained -- it assumes no previous experience in electronics or programming, just a willingness to learn and experiment.
+This course is self-contained, and assumes no previous experience in electronics or programming, just a willingness to learn and experiment.

-The textbook sums up our goals for the semester well:

-> We hope that this [course] will provide you with an intuitive understanding of the theoretical and practical aspects of electronics in a way that fuels your creativity...This [course] is designed to help [scientists] invent.

-This course is cross-listed with PHYS 454 and CHEM 554.

 ## Student Learning Outcomes